Artwork by Karen Fox Tarlton

 My dad was once featured on the cover of a local business magazine when his company broke the ten-million-dollar barrier.
 When we went to the photo shoot, they took him to the side of the room and sat him down in a barber chair.
 Women moved around him until his hair was slicked down, and his face was covered in a foundation to smooth things out and then powdered to keep the glare down.
 It took 20 minutes.
 When they finished, he stood in the middle of the room for some test shots and then the photographer ran around talking about the glare from my dad's shirt.
 One of the girls, the one who I think did his hair, went over to a rack and came back with a rustic denim shirt.
 The kind with pearl buttons.
 She stood beside him while he unbuttoned his white shirt, exposing his torso, which didn't have much more color than his white shirt.
 He swapped his shirt for the one the lady was holding.
 It was a little tight in the arms but fit well around his stomach, making him look thinner and more muscular.
 The photographer took some shots, asked my dad to look up and to the left, took more shots, then up and to the right, then more shots.
 Then it was done.
 The entire photo shoot was just under 40 minutes.

-Natasha is still sitting in a chair after 40 minutes while her makeup artists—two women—hover over her, applying delicate layers of color, creating shadows that hollow her cheeks.
+Natasha is still sitting in a chair after 40 minutes while her makeup artists—two women—hover over her, applying delicate layers of color, creating shadows hollowing her cheeks.
 Her eyes are surrounded with dark makeup, and she looks like she has been up all night partying.
-It transitions from a burning brown surrounding her eyes to a faint brown that fades into her natural skin color just outside her eye socket.
+It transitions from a burning brown surrounding her eyes to a faint brown fading into her natural skin color just outside her eye socket.
 Shadows, tinted with red by her nostrils, make her nose look raw, like she has been snorting coke all night.
 When she finally stands up, after 90 minutes, she is wearing so much makeup she looks as though she is in a theater production.

 "What do you think?" she asks.